 In the Philippines, there are 25 endemic genera of plants.
 Approximately 1200 species of birds, mammals, reptiles, and amphibians can be found here as well, 49% of which are also endemic.
 In fact, we are fourth in the world when it comes to the number of endemic bird species.

-Even with limited data, the marine biodiversity of the country already commands considerable attention: approximately 5,000 species of clams, snails, and mollusks, an estimated 500 species of corals, 3,000 species of fish (121 endemic), 900 species of seaweed, 22 species of whales, and five species of sea turtles.
+Even with limited data, the marine biodiversity of the country already commands considerable attention: approximately 5,000 species of snails, mollusks, and clams (including the taklobos, or giant clams, of Scarborough shoal), an estimated 500 species of corals, 3,000 species of fish (121 endemic), 900 species of seaweed, 22 species of whales, and five species of sea turtles.
 In 2015, 100 more marine species were discovered.
 With more resources dedicated to research, it is reasonable to expect that the number of new species will rise signficantly over time.

 This raises an important question: What are we doing to save them — and are our efforts enough?

 Threats to Philippine wildlife

 If you think seven million hectares of land area is huge, consider the fact that it could have been bigger.

 Way back in 1934, forests covered 57% of the archipelago’s land area.
 From 17 million hectares of land in 1934, the number dropped to a measly 6.8 million hectares in 2010.
 This is partially attributed to deforestation and environmental degradation as a result of urbanization, with large sectors of land being used for agriculture, commercial, and housing purposes.
 Illegal logging, forest fires, and kaingin (also known as slash-and-burn farming, or the practice of cutting down and burning trees to clear and cultivate land) also contributed significantly to the deterioration of our land area.